List of the largest Protestant denominations: National bodies

 Although there are "mostly national" denominations like the United Methodist Church (mainly concentrated in the United States), or denominations with dispersed membership like the Apostolic Church and the Church of God (both with membership dispersed around the world) that have a far larger membership than required to be on this list, they operate worldwide and cannot be considered alongside other national bodies like, for example, the Church of Christ in Congo, which operates solely in the Democratic Republic of Congo and is not active beyond that country's borders.

-The Church of England, the Church of Christ in Congo, the Three-Self Patriotic Movement, the Assembleias de Deus and the Protestant Church in Germany constitute the most numerous national bodies with more than 20 million members each.
+The Church of England, the Church of Christ in Congo, the Three-Self Patriotic Movement, the Assembleias de Deus, and the Protestant Church in Germany constitute the most numerous national bodies with approximately 20 million members each.